Academic Service-Learning: Supporting the Mission of The University

 - A method of pedagogy in which service and learning are equally important components.

-Two important aspects may distinguish academic service-learning from volunteerism—in which students primarily meet the needs of a community partner—or an internship—in which the partner provides opportunities for students to develop skills.
+Two important aspects may distinguish Academic Service-Learning from a) volunteerism—in which students primarily meet the needs of a community partner—or b) an internship—in which the partner provides opportunities for students to develop skills.

 - Reflection activities help students connect what they learn through their service with the theoretical background that is set forth through course materials.